mw10104587/toy_jp/README.md

 ## Future Work
-It would be more convenient to use django-nvd3 to develop reusable templates.
++ Consider using django-nvd3 framework to develop reusable templates.
-After we experienced it, we took it into consideration in next development.
 **REF**:https://github.com/areski/django-nvd3
++ Include Bootstrap into our project

 #### Platform consistency
 Our teammates half are using mac book and half are using windows, I believe we also need to make sure the compatibility of Python version, mysql settings.